-All you need is to sign up for your own account, click on your order, specify your other special requests and make arrangements for the payment and shipping.
+All you need is to sign up for your own account, click on your order, specify your other special requests, and make arrangements for the payment and shipping.

 Also, once you check out, the total cost is computed for your reference.
-Again, you have to be sure and check for hidden charges so as to avoid running short on the day of the delivery.
+Again, you have to be sure to check for hidden charges so as to avoid running short on the day of the delivery.

 There is also a unit converter in case you need one.
 This feature makes the transaction even faster and more convenient.